-The District brought forth the New Las Padres Dam project, which would have provided longterm supply well into the future, but unfortunately voters turned it down in 1995.
-In 1996, District efforts related to both long-term and near-term projects were consolidated into the MPWMD Water Augmentation Plan (WAP).
+The District brought forth the New Las Padres Dam project, which would have provided sufficient long-term supply well into the future, but unfortunately voters turned it down in 1995.
+In 1996, District efforts related to both long-term and near-term projects were consolidated into the MPWMD Water Augmentation Plan.
 Specific goals and objectives were adopted in January 1997, and revised in January 1998, April 2000, and March 2001.
 Since 2001, the MPWMD Board has held Strategic Planning Workshops to set strategic planning initiatives, set goals and objectives to guide District activities, receive progress reports and provide policy guidance.
 Augmenting the water supply remains a major focus.
-Activities for the July 2018 through June 2019 reporting period were primarily guided by goals and objectives in the Strategic Plan adopted by the Board on April 20, 2017.
+For example, on April 17, 2023, the District Board adopted Strategic Goal #1 is: "Secure a safe, reliable, sustainable, diversified, affordable, legal water supply for the Monterey Peninsula through support and investment in Pure Water Monterey Expansion (PWM-X)."

 To maintain consistency with the Water Allocation Program EIR, the following sections describe MPWMD efforts for long-term and near-term projects separately.
 In practice, District water augmentation efforts are integrated.
-For aquifer storage and recovery (ASR), the long-term MPWMD ASR Phase 1 and Phase 2 Projects and associated water rights are described under Section XV-A; the annual ASR operation activities are discussed under Section XV-B.
+For aquifer storage and recovery (ASR), the long-term MPWMD ASR Phase 1 and Phase 2 projects and associated water rights are described under Section XV-A; the annual ASR operation activities are discussed under Section XV-B.